 L. Post Practical Completion

-The RICS stages are design to run parallel to or in tandem with the design stages.
+The RICS stages are designed to run parallel to or in tandem with the RIBA design stages.

 These are the RICS stages and we will reference which RIBA stages they run in tandem with.